-The BBC’s Dragons’ Den is now in its 16 th season with the highs and lows of building a business remaining compelling viewing.
+The BBC’s Dragons’ Den is now in its 16th season with the highs and lows of building, running or expanding a business remaining compelling viewing.
 It entertains and can be excruciating in equal measure, particularly when the Dragons roll their eyes following a wildly optimistic valuation of the hopeful’s business.
 So why is it so difficult to value a business?
-We highlight some of the more common mistakes.
+Partner Tom Wacher highlights some of the more common mistakes.

 Our Forensic and Valuations team has seen a significant increase in the number of intellectual property (“IP”) valuations being requested for a range of purposes, including FRS102, requiring greater recognition of intangible assets in business combinations.